"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "I dunno how to make it clearer.
 I take 100% responsibility for my life and where I am.
 I ignored signs.
 I ignored her lack of faith.
 I tolerated her lack of communication.
 I don’t know what the fuck happened that night.
 It was nuts.
 I’m friends with all the concierges, but there was a rookie on duty that day.
 What are the chances?
 He saw an overly emotional damsel-in-distress, and she felt like abusing her power and spinning some webs.
 It’s a weird series of events not many people would predict."

 Thomas frowns and makes some notes.
-Jason’s mind reviewed his journey with Hailey.
+J-Ryze’s mind reviewed his journey with Hailey.

-"I’m so sorry, Jason.
+"I’m so sorry, J-Ryze.
 It was a mistake.
 Look, I’ll do anything, I submit to you, please…" Hailey sobs, streaks of mascara pouring down her face.

 "God, you’re the best, I don’t deserve you."